Victorletzelter/LoRA-MCL/README.md

 <summary><h4>
 ⚙️(Optional) Reproducing dataset pre-processing </h4></summary>

-> [!TIP]
-> We recommend using our preprocessed data rather than reproducing the preprocessing steps, unless you specifically need to modify the preprocessing pipeline.
+> **💡 Tip:** We recommend using our preprocessed data rather than reproducing the preprocessing steps, unless you specifically need to modify the preprocessing pipeline.

 If you want instead to download your own version of AudioCaps and Clotho and reproduce the steps, the download of the data followed by preprocessing on AudioCaps and Clotho can be done by first installing required packages with `sudo apt install -y openjdk-11-jdk ffmpeg zip && python3 -m pip install -U yt-dlp[default]`.
 You can then run:
 ```shell